To apply for expedited historic preservation review by the Historic Preservation Office (HPO), follow the steps below.

 Step 2: Submit the Application

-If your application is complete and meets HPRB standards, HPO will clear it for final permit processing.
-If HPO needs time for a site visit, flag test, or internal consultation, you may be asked to leave the application for review.
-The assigned staff person will contact you for any follow-up or to notify you when the application is ready to pick up for final permit processing.
+If your application is complete and meets Historic Preservation Review Board (HPRB) standards, HPO will clear it for final permit processing.
+HPO may need time for a site visit, flag test, or internal consultation.
+The assigned staff person will contact you for any follow-up or additional information.
 This is typically no more than five days after you apply.

 If your application is incomplete or inconsistent with HRPB standards, HPO will explain your options for revising the plans or submitting the project to HPRB.